 Can you tell us about your episode of *Loosely Exactly Nicole?

-What do you remember from your time performing in John is a Father and do you have plans to return to theatre work in the foreseeable future?
+You have previously worked on stage with John is a Father, what do you remember from your time performing in the show and do you have plans to return to theatre in the foreseeable future?

 My theatre experience was amazing.
 At first, I was a little nervous to perform in front of a live audience.
 I was worried I might drop a line, but that feeling quickly disappeared and it made for a very memorable summer.
 There is nothing like live performances.
 They are electric.
 I have no immediate plans to return to theatre.
 I am really enjoying doing television.
 You never know though.

-How long have you been skateboarding for and do you enjoy other sports?
+How long have you been skateboarding for and which other sports do you enjoy?

 I have been skateboarding since I was about three years old.
 I try to skate whenever I have free time.
 I also enjoy surfing, basketball and soccer.
 I love the outdoors and take advantage of every opportunity I have to get outside and play sports or just be active.